darkirbyy/symfo-base/README.md

 For the moment, only the `prod` environment is available.

+The workflow can be:

+- triggered manually int GitHub Actios
-The workflow is automatically triggered when pushing to main, or can be triggered manually.
+- triggered automatically when pushing to main (uncomment the corresponding lines)